greenelab/text_mined_hetnet_manuscript/manuscript.md

 **Text Patterns**: These label functions are designed to use keywords and sentence context to generate a signal.
 For example, a label function could focus on the number of words between two mentions or focus on the grammatical structure of a sentence.
 These functions emit a positive or negative label depending on the situation.
-In general, those focused on keywords emit positives and those focused on negation emit negatives.

 $$ \Lambda_{TP}(\color{#875442}{D}, \color{#02b3e4}{G}) =
 \begin{cases}